robiwangriff/ENA-submission-in-R/README.md

 After submission of the xmls a receipt is returned indicating whether the submission is succesful.
 You may get failed test submissions because the project/samples/runs have already been registered (from your previous attempt)...even with the dev server.
 Though the dev server is supposed to be purged every day, things seem to hang around for a bit and there doesn't appear to be a way of purging it yourself.
 On the plus side, this may mean your submission attempt to the dev server has kind of worked.

-A final note: be careful with real submissions as erroneous ones are hard to come back from, without renaming sample aliases and even your fastq files - hardly reproducible, and a pain.
+A final note: be careful with real submissions to the working submission server (dev is fine) as erroneous ones are hard to come back from, without renaming sample aliases and even your fastq files - hardly reproducible, and a pain.
 Always test on the dev server before submitting your samples.
-Dont try and submit anything that may have been submitted before (eg the test files included here!).
+Dont try and submit anything to non-dev that may have been submitted before (eg the test files included here!).

 Rob